 […]it was a general ordinance of [Paul’s] that men should remain in the same social position after becoming Christians, which they had occupied before.
 We can very imperfectly appreciate the effect produced by the first promulgation of the gospel. […]the perfect equality of men which it announced […]produced a ferment in the minds of men such as was never experienced either before or since.
 It is not surprising, therefore, that men were in many instances disposed to break loose from their social ties; wives to forsake their unbelieving husbands, or husbands their wives; slaves to renounce the authority of their masters, or subjects the dominion of their sovereigns.
 This was an evil which called for repression.
 Paul endeavoured to convince his readers that their relation to Christ was compatible with any social relation or position.
 It mattered not whether they were circumcised or uncircumcised, bond or free, married to a Christian or married to a Gentile, their fellowship with Christ remained the same.
 Their conversion to Christianity involved, therefore, no necessity of breaking asunder their social ties.
 The gospel was not a revolutionary, disorganizing element; but one which was designed to eliminate what is evil, and to exalt and purify what is in itself indifferent.

-The hierarchical relations among men, the “social ties”, including slavery, were all concordant with “the perfect equality of men.”
+To Hodge and many others, the hierarchical relations among men, the “social ties”, including slavery, were all concordant with “the perfect equality of men.”
 In fact, the evil to be redressed was rebellion against this, while the bondage was “in itself indifferent.”

 The premise for this whole method of reasoning is this presumed metaphysic of inequality of equals, a metaphysical having one’s cake and eating it too that grants a veneer of universal human dignity and equality of nature wilst denying the logical concomitants of this truth.
 What possibly could be the basis for this metaphysical pairing?
 Full equality of nature and attributes, but subordination in the relational attributes of personhood?
 Perfect equality yet unequal in authority and right to command or owe obedience?
 Note that for Hodge and Thornwell, this subordination is not a role taken up by one naturally endowed with freedom from coercion, but rather a place in society or relation dictated by one’s very race or birth.